President: Adam Grogan

 In addition to providing health and medical care for CRC’s hospital patients, she partnered with CRC’s Education Director to develop the Resident Bird Wellness Program.
 This program focuses on quality of life through preventative medicine, nutrition, physical health, mental health, enrichment, and also includes specialized geriatric care, and benefits all of CRC’s Exhibit and Program birds.

 Laurin has an eclectic background, growing up in the Washington DC area and on the island of Kauai.
-She attended the Savannah College of Art and Design, the School of the Art Institute of Chicago, and the Oregon College of Arts and Crafts in Portland, studying primarily textile design and print making.
-Her creative background prepared her in many ways for the demands and needs of a small non-profit, from graphic design and marketing to outside-the-box brainstorming and problem solving.
-She lives in a rural community outside of the Eugene/Springfield area with her husband and indoor cats, enjoys roller derby, and repurposes discarded materials, turning them into new works of functional art.
+She attended the Savannah College of Art and Design, the School of the Art Institute of Chicago, and the Oregon College of Arts and Crafts in Portland, studying primarily textile design and printmaking.
+Her creative background prepared her in many ways for the demands and needs of a small non-profit, from graphic design and marketing to outside-the-box brainstorming and problem-solving.
+She lives in a rural community outside of the Eugene/Springfield area with her indoor cats and puppy Poet, enjoys roller derby, and repurposes discarded materials, turning them into new works of functional art.

 When not working to expand his knowledge in wildlife medicine and rehabilitation, form a specialty for veterinary technicians in clinical wildlife medicine, helping care for injured and orphaned sea otters, working in his role as the Director of Wildlife Health for the International Wildlife Response Team, or independently consulting with wildlife hospitals, Max enjoys spending time outdoors observing wildlife from a respectful distance.